ibm-cloud-docs/Registry/container-registry-cli.md

 <dl>
 <dt><code>IMAGE</code></dt>
 <dd>The name of the image for which you want to remove the tag.
-You can delete the tag from multiple images at the same time by listing each image in the command with a space between each name. `IMAGE` must be in the format `repository:tag`, for example, `us.icr.io/namespace/image:latest`.
+You can delete the tag from multiple images at the same time by listing each image in the command with a space between each name. <code>IMAGE</code> must be in the format <code>repository:tag</code>, for example, <code>us.icr.io/namespace/image:latest</code>.

-<p>To find the names of your images, run `ibmcloud cr image-list`.
-Combine the content of the **Repository** and **Tag** columns to create the image name in the format `repository:tag`.
+<p>To find the names of your images, run <code>ibmcloud cr image-list</code>.
+Combine the content of the <strong>Repository</strong> and <strong>Tag<strong> columns to create the image name in the format <code>repository:tag</code>.
 If a tag is not specified in the image name, the command fails.</p>

 </dd>
 </dl>